azadbolour/boardgame/BACKLOG.md

 - Use LoggingT after ReaderT in transformer stack.

 - Logging in server.
 How to restrict logging level in logging-effect?

+- Logging - debug versus info in all projects.

 - Add start time of game to database.